Bernz322/digital-streaming-system/README.md

 Services are modular components that can be plugged into a LoopBack application in various locations to contribute additional capabilities and features to the application.

-This app has five services:
+This app has two services:

 1. `services/user.service` - responsible for verifying if user exists and the submitted credentials matches that of an existing user.
-It is also responsible for creating a profile to be used for the generation of the JWT.
+It is also responsible for creating a profile to be used for the generation of JWT.
 2. `services/jwt.service` - responsible for generating and verifying JSON Web Token with additional `role` field for authorization.

 ## Authentication